MoeinT/AWS-ElasticBeanstalk/README.md

  - AdministratorAccess-AWSElasticBeanstalk
  - AWSElasticBeanstalkEnhancedHealth

-3. Elastic Beanstalk Application and Environment: An Elastic Beanstalk Application and an Elastic Beanstalk Environment have been created.
+3. **Elastic Beanstalk Application and Environment:** An Elastic Beanstalk Application and an Elastic Beanstalk Environment have been created.
 The roles created in Step 1 and Step 2 have been assigned to the environment.
 All these dependencies have been properly managed with Terraform.

 Deployment of the above infrastructure is achieved through a CI/CD pipeline.
 The deployment process consists of two steps:

  - When pushing to the feat/dockerActions branch, a Terraform plan is executed.
-This step allows reviewing the plan before actual deployment.
+This step allows reviewing the plan before the actual deployment.
+See the workflow on ```.github/workflows/tf-pipeline-check-staging.yaml```.
  - Upon a pull request to the main branch, a Terraform apply is triggered to deploy the infrastructure.
 Successful deployments can be merged into the main branch.
+See this workflow ```.github/workflows/tf-pipeline-deploy-staging.yml```.

 ## Conclusion
 This documentation provides an overview of the project's objectives, the CI/CD pipeline for React application deployment, and the use of Infrastructure as Code with Terraform for managing AWS Elastic Beanstalk infrastructure.
 This is an example on how we can managed an end-to-end application deployment project in AWS using software engineering best practices.